thegerrit/data_science/project2/README.md

 Include as a cell the SQL code you used to create this relation.
 As a markdown cell, describe how you dealt with any missing data in these two relations.
 Specifically, indicate if there is missing data in either table, and how the type of join you used determines how you dealt with this missing data.

-**You must display the head of the resulting data table in your notebook.**
+**You must display the head of the resulting data table in your notebook.
+You should also display the results of one team over the time range to make sure your data is correct.**

 **Hint:** For SQL you have to be mindful of integer vs. float division.
 See the above tutorial on how to deal with this.